mahikabansal-04/bioec142project/README.md

 # bioec142project
-Checkpoints for developing a supervised learning ANN model applied to the ANI- 1 data set
+Project checkpoints for developing an ANI-style model using the ANI/GDB s01-s04 dataset